 - Develop relationships and links with related organisations outside NZ.

 - Promote the industry’s capabilities to the wider marketplace.

 The structure of OPFANZ has changed over the years and we currently have approximately 57 members, some of whom were originally present back in 1988.
-Attending the inaugural meeting with Spencer Tankard were – Alastair Robertson of Gourock NZ (now with Contender NZ Ltd.), Graham Griffin of Palmer Canvas and Synthetics (part of Fabric Structure Systems Ltd.), Brendan Duffy of Canvasland and Peter Sweetman of Sweetman and Sons (now Sweetmans Ltd.).
+Attending the inaugural meeting with Spencer Tankard were – Alastair Robertson of Gourock NZ (now with Contender NZ Ltd.), Graham Griffin of Palmer Canvas and Synthetics (part of Fabric Structure Systems Ltd.), Brendan Duffy of Canvasland (now retired) and Peter Sweetman of Sweetman and Sons (now Sweetmans Ltd.).